The Simpsons season 10: Critical reception

-The tenth season has been cited by some critics and fans as the beginning of the series' decline in quality.
-By 2000, some long-term fans had become disillusioned with the show and pointed to its shift from character-driven plots to what they perceived as an overemphasis on zany antics and gags.
+The tenth season, along with season nine, has been cited by some critics and fans as a transitional period between the series' classic era and the beginning of its decline in quality.
 Chris Turner wrote in his book Planet Simpson that "one of the things that emerged was that [the staff] began to rely on gags, not characters, wherever that switch got flipped, whether it's the ninth or tenth season."
-Jesse Hassenger of PopMatters named the tenth season of The Simpsons the series' "first significant dip in quality, a step away from its golden era [...] with broader gags and more outlandish plots," and a BBC News writer commented that "the common consensus is that The Simpsons golden era ended after season nine".
-Similarly, Tyler Wilson of Coeur d'Alene Press has referred to seasons one to nine as the show's "golden age."
-On Rotten Tomatoes, however, the tenth season of The Simpsons has a 100% approval rating based on 5 critical reviews.
+Jesse Hassenger of PopMatters and Chris Barsanti of Filmcritic.com both commented that around the time the tenth season aired, the show began shifting to elements such as more outlandish plots, broader humor, and increased celebrity guests.
 DVD Verdict's Mac McEntire noted in a review that while the tenth season contains "a lot of laughs", it is missing the emotional core of the earlier seasons.
-Chris Barsanti of Filmcritic.com has commented that around the time the tenth season aired, "not only did the show start losing its status as untouchable—read: everyone stopped expecting every episode to be a masterpiece—it also developed the bad habit of building episodes around celebrity guests, who were practically never as amusing as they were meant to be."
 Michael Passman of The Michigan Daily wrote in 2007 that "in hindsight, the 10th season can now be seen as a tipping point of sorts for a number of the show's less attractive plot devices.
 Homer's get-rich-quick schemes start to become all too prevalent, and there are an inordinate amount of unnecessary celebrity cameos."
-Passman did not only have negative things to say about the tenth season, though.
-He commented that it "is not the last great 'Simpsons' season ever.
+Passman commented that it "is not the last great 'Simpsons' season ever.
 The last great season was the eighth.
 The last really good season was the ninth.
 But the tenth is just pretty good, nothing more, nothing less."
+Mike Scully, who was showrunner during seasons nine through twelve, is held responsible by many critics and fans for the decline.